[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 6. Use multiple namespaces

-Don’t create all your resources in a single namespace because, in that way, it will be impossible to implement all the best practices mentioned above.
+Don’t create all your resources in a single Kubernetes namespace because, in that way, it will be impossible to implement all the best practices mentioned above.
 You should find a namespace split that works for your organization (application/environment/team), and put it to the test.

 Key points